dropthejase/LLM-usicProducer/README.md

 ## Transformer Setup
 [Back to Contents](https://github.com/dropthejase/LLM-usicProducer#contents)

 I created two models: MusicTransformer3 and MusicTransformerXL.
 Both follow generally the same setup as described below.
-The only differences are that MusicTransformer3 uses standard decoder blocks with absolute positional encodings (Vaswani et al., 2017), whereas MusicTransformerXL uses relative attention with and a max memory length of 512 (Dai et al., 2019).
+MusicTransformer3 uses standard decoder blocks with absolute positional encodings (Vaswani et al., 2017), whereas with MusicTransformerXL uses relative attention (Dai et al., 2019).
+With the latter, the hidden states are concatenated with their corresponding hidden states from the previous segment (the 'memory') before being fed into the decoder blocks.
+I used a max memory length of 512.

 I use 12 transformer decoder blocks, each with 8 attention heads.
 Each token family has a separate embedding layer with different embedding dimensions (similar to Hsiao et al., 2021):